 Written by: Greg Ellifritz

-Today is the beginning of police memorial week.
+Yesterday was the beginning of police memorial week.
 It’s a week designated to honor currently serving and deceased police officers.
 Residents in many communities are choosing to celebrate police week by replacing their external light bulbs with bulbs that are blue colored instead.
+In my former state, the effort is organized by an organization called “Light Ohio Blue.”

 You are thinking like a law abiding citizen thinks.
 I need you to stop that and take a moment to think like a criminal instead.
 What information would the presence of a blue porch light provide?